 Phase One: Cooking Octopus Until Tender

 In most cases, octopus needs to be cooked until tender no matter what the final cooking method will be.
-Even if you ultimately plan to grill or sear the octopus, you first need to cook it to tenderize it sufficiently.
+Even if you ultimately plan to sear or grill the octopus, you first need to cook it to tenderize it sufficiently.
 There are several ways to to do this, some faster and some slower.
 They'll all get you there in the end.

 Blanching: Do You Need to Do It?